I need health insurance now. Can I sign up for a plan under the Affordable Care Act (ACA)?

 What if I don't qualify based on a life-changing event and still need insurance?

 You may still be able to enroll in an ACA plan, depending on where you live.
-Though the federal government runs the ACA marketplaces for the majority of states on HealthCare.gov, 12 states and the District of Columbia run their own exchanges.
-And many of them are offering special open enrollment periods due to the coronavirus outbreak.
+Many states are offering special open enrollment periods due to the coronavirus outbreak.

 Which states have reopened enrollment because of the pandemic?